stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 DataSet<Tuple2<Integer, Double>> output = input
                                           // compute sum of the first field .aggregate(SUM, 0)
-                                          // compute average of the second field .and(AVG, 1);
+                                          // compute minimum of the second field .and(MIN, 1);
 ```

-**Note:** Right now, aggregation functions are type preserving.
-This means that for example computing the average of Integer values will yield an Integer value, i.e., the result is rounded.
-In the current implementation, aggregation functions are not combinable.
-Therefore, aggregating a non-grouped Dataset can have severe performance implications.
-Improving the performance of built-in aggregation functions as well as extending the set of supported aggregation functions is on our roadmap.
+**Note:** Extending the set of supported aggregation functions is on our roadmap.

 ### Join